railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 <div class="alert alert-info">
 <strong>Note to attendees</strong>: This is material that we expect you to read during the workshop, not before it.
-It may note be in its final state.
+It may not be in its final state.
 So please wait until then to study this material.
 </div>

 # Saturday Curriculum